BPC-157Dosing CalculatorReconstitutionPeptides

 Common Mistakes Specific to BPC-157

-1. Injecting bacteriostatic water directly onto the lyophilised powder.
-BPC-157 is sensitive to mechanical shear.
-Angle the needle against the side of the vial and let BAC water run gently onto the powder instead of hitting it with injection pressure.
+1. Blasting BAC water straight onto the lyo powder.
+BPC-157 doesn't love mechanical shear.
+Angle the needle against the side of the vial and let BAC run gently down onto the powder, don't hit it with injection pressure.

 3. Using saline instead of BAC water for multi-dose vials.
-BAC water's 0.9% benzyl alcohol gives you 28 days of stability at 4°C. Saline gives you 24–72 hours.
-For a multi-dose vial, BAC water is the only viable option.
+BAC water's 0.9% benzyl alcohol gives you 28 days of stability at 4°C. Saline gives you 24-72 hours.
+For any vial you're going to pull from more than once, BAC is the only viable option.

 Related Reading